Letterbook/FEP/feps/fep-1b12.md

 ## Group moderation

 Group moderators are those actors who control the group, are able to change its metadata and remove malicious content.
 They are listed in the group’s `attributedTo` collection.
 Moderation is an optional feature, implementations can safely ignore this entire section.
+At the moment it is only implemented by Lemmy.

 ```
 {